 There are three easy ways to support WSA’s mission:

 1) Shop at the Opportunity Shop (Tuesday-Saturday, 9:30 a.m. – 3:00 p.m., Labor Day through July)

 2) Donate saleable goods (Tuesday-Saturday, 9:30 a.m. – 2:30 p.m., Labor Day through June)

 3) Volunteer at the Op Shop as a clerk, pricer, or cashier.

-Distributing WSA Resources: The WSA board meets on the second Tuesday of each month (except August) to review grant applications.
+The WSA board meets quarterly to review grant applications.

 To apply, download these documents: